Student organizations are a great way to get involved in the LBJ School and broader UT community.

 The Pride Policy Alliance is an inclusive LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual +) organization.
 We aim to increase the visibility of LGBTQIA+ issues at the LBJ School of Public Affairs, create community, and advocate for policies that advance equality at the LBJ School, UT and the greater Austin community.
 While focusing on the queer community, we welcome all to participate in our programming.
 PPA is a part of the UT Austin Gender and Sexuality Center Affiliate Program and organizes social, advocacy and educational events throughout the semester.

 Policy Alliance for Communities of Color (PACC)

-The mission of the Public Affairs Alliance for Communities of Color (PAACC) is to promote awareness and understanding of policy issues affecting communities of color by initiating dialogue, activities and programs within the LBJ School community.
-PAACC's programming endeavors to reach out to the LBJ student body, the greater UT campus and the community of Austin.
+The mission of the Policy Alliance for Communities of Color (PACC) is to promote awareness and understanding of policy issues affecting communities of color by initiating dialogue, activities and programs within the LBJ School community.
+PACC's programming endeavors to reach out to the LBJ student body, the greater UT campus and the community of Austin.

 Social Policy Network of Students and Alumni (SPN)